If you’re passionate about shaping young minds and making a difference in education, you’re in the right place!

 However, if you do have a DC teacher credential or any teaching certification, you can upload a copy of your credential to your applicant portal when applying to Scoot.

 A substitute teacher’s pay in DC depends on assignment length, type of role, school, and certificate level.
-Here’s a breakdown of substitute teacher pay when you work with Scoot:

 With Scoot, finding work is quick and easy through our app, Scoot 2 Work.
 Scoot 2 Work allows you to set your daily, weekly, monthly availability and lets Scoot know if you’re up and ready each morning to receive a substitute assignment!